quellish/LinkedInForMobileDevelopers/manuscript/profile/optimized/Recommendations.md

 [And here is another](http://socialrecommendator.com)

 Some time *after* you write a recommendation check LinkedIn to see if they have recommended you back.
-If they have not you can request a recommendation from them.
+If they have not, you can request a recommendation from them.